Skip to main content

 How to Practice this Layakari

-• Master the Recitation (*Padhant*): First, recite the bols aloud while marking the 12-beat cycle with hand claps and waves (clap on 1, 4, 10; wave on 7).
+• Master the Recitation (*Padhant*): First, recite the bols aloud while marking the 12-beat cycle with hand claps and waves.
 This internalizes the rhythm.

 • Slow and Steady: Use a metronome at a very slow tempo.
 Focus on fitting each three-part phrase into a single beat perfectly.